kailaisun/kailaisun.github.io/_pages/about.md

 # 📖 Educations
 - *2018.09 - present*, Ph.D., Department of Automation, Tsinghua University.
-- *2015.09 - 2018.06*,Ye Peida experimental class, Beijing University of Posts and Telecommunications (BUPT).
+- *2015.09 - 2018.06*,Ye Peida lab, Beijing University of Posts and Telecommunications (BUPT).
 - *2014.09 - 2018.06*, Bachelor, Department of Automation, Beijing University of Posts and Telecommunications (BUPT).

 <!--